Country Profile: American Samoa

 Energy

-The energy sector in American Samoa is primarily dependent on fossil fuels, making up 97.1% of its total electricity generation capacity.
-The total electricity generation capacity is estimated at 50,000 kW, with a consumption rate of 157.7 million kWh in 2023.
+The energy sector in American Samoa predominantly relies on fossil fuels, which account for 97.1% of electricity generation capacity.
+The total installed capacity is 50,000 kW, with electricity consumption reaching 157.697 million kWh in 2023.

 Environment